tilt-dev/api.tilt.dev/docs/kubernetes/cluster-v1alpha1.md

   Note that many clusters support multiple chipsets.
 This field doesn't intend that this is the only architecture a cluster supports, only that it's one of the architectures.

+- **connectedAt** (MicroTime)

+  ConnectedAt indicates the time at which the cluster connection was established.

+  Consumers can use this to detect when the underlying config has changed and refresh their client/connection accordingly.

+  <a name="MicroTime"></a>
+  *MicroTime is version of Time with microsecond level precision.*

 - **error** (string)

   An unrecoverable error connecting to the cluster.